-Since the dawn of mankind, some people have been plagued with anxiety.
+Since the dawn of our existence, mankind has been plagued with stress and anxiety.

 While some people may brush off anxiety as one of those medical conditions that “isn’t real”, for others, it can be downright life-ruining.